michaeldebarros/magic-soup/README.md

 There is a login wall that is implemented via middleware.
 Also, session management is done via a map (Go's native implementation of maps) of valid sassions to user id.
 This lets we get the user Id in every request.

-There is a documenting branch also, which contains the documentation that works with go doc command.
+There is a documenting branch also, which contains the documentation that works with go doc command.(to be commited shortly)

 I did a little walk through the app and recorded.
 The videos are as follows: